 Why is it dangerous to drain my pool?

 Your pool shell is like a boat, and it will, given the right circumstances, float on the ground water in your yard - “popping” it out of the earth and causing significant damage in the process.
 This is mainly a Florida phenomenon and is called “pool popping” in the industry and you should make sure your pool service and repair company has adequate insurance that specifically covers this peril in Florida.
-Bay Area Pool Service client can rest assured that we are covered.
+Bay Area Pool Service clients can rest assured that we are covered.

 What is the right circumstance for this to happen?